eth-educators/ethstaker-knowledgebase/faq.md

 A tool to export the withdrawal key will likely not be created, and it’d also not be very useful.
 You need the withdrawal key at most twice:

-* Once to generate the signing key (only if no withdrawal address was set at that time).
+- Once to generate the signing key (only if no withdrawal address was set at that time).
-* Once more to sign a message to set one.
+- Once more to sign a message to set one.

 In both cases the key can be generated inside the CLI tool, be used for its purpose, and then be discarded again without ever being written to disk.

 However, there are some cases to be aware of that make it beneficial to **not** set a withdrawal address at the start:

-* If you plan to migrate your validator to a pool e.g. (Rocketpool) in the future, then you won't be able to perform this migration if you set a [withdrawal address](staking-glossary.md#withdrawal-address) when you created your validator keys.
+- If you plan to migrate your validator to a pool e.g. (Rocketpool) in the future, then you won't be able to perform this migration if you set a [withdrawal address](staking-glossary.md#withdrawal-address) when you created your validator keys.
 You would have to wait for withdrawals to be enabled, potentially wait in the withdrawal queue, then re-stake your ETH, potentially waiting in the activation queue as well!

-## What is the time commitment for running a validator?
+## What exactly is a validator?

-The majority of the time commitment for staking is the initial learning and setup.
-It will probably take a day or two of tinkering to get it all figured out (maybe more, and that's okay!).
-Once you get going you're looking at updating once a month or so (ten minutes) and responding to outages, which are rare.
+A validator is a virtual entity that lives on the [Beacon Chain](staking-glossary.md#beacon-chain), represented by a balance, [public key](staking-glossary.md#public-key), and other properties, and participates in [consensus](staking-glossary.md#consensus-layer) of the Ethereum network.

 ## What happens if I lose my validator keys?